 When making your booking please check you are booking the session in your correct time zone, the system has sessions for both the UK and USA

-Cost is £40 per session and can be paid via purchase order (we will then invoice you), Pay Pal or credit /debit card.
+Cost for Santa is £40 per session and can be paid via purchase order (we will then invoice you), Pay Pal or credit /debit card.

-News Flash for 2017 This extra special session and maybe for your older children is EXCLUSIVELY available to schools that have booked one of our Visit to Santa, and best of all … IT’S COMPLETELY FREE!! (subject to booking a Santa Visit) 10 spaces available and sorry first come first served.
-Wednesday 20th December 2017 1.00pm to 3.00pm GMT for UK schools 2.00pm to 4.00pm ET for American Schools https://yorkshirevc.co.uk/sing-a-song-for-santa/
+This extra special session and maybe for your older children is EXCLUSIVELY available to schools that have booked one of our Visit to Santa, and best of all … IT’S COMPLETELY FREE!! (subject to booking a Santa Visit) 10 spaces available and sorry first come first served.
+Thursday 20th December 2018 1.00pm to 3.00pm GMT for UK schools https://yorkshirevc.co.uk/sing-a-song-for-santa/

 This virtual visit can be tailored to any age range within Foundation, KS1 or KS2.
 It can be run with individual classes, year groups or even whole key stages or schools.